-Surveillance

-Clear sightlines between spaces including public and private interfaces have been established.
-Native grasses have also been proposed to a number of areas that provide an attractive landscaped environment, but also allow clear sightlines as the planting is low in height.

-Access control

-The public open space areas have been designed to encourage use by the local and wider community, providing a well used open space that deters crime.

-• Territorial reinforcement

-It is envisaged that the local community will maintain a sense of community ownership over the open space areas, and will gather and enjoy the recreational and visual amenity provided, again deterring opportunities for crime.
-Public ownership of open space areas has also been promoted by utilising Council's palette of furniture and other material treatments.
+- Surveillance - Clear sightlines between spaces including public and private interfaces have been established.
+Native grasses will be proposed to a number of areas that provide an attractive landscaped environment, but also allow clear sightlines as the planting is low in height. - Access control - The public open space areas will be designed to encourage use by the local and wider community, providing a well used open space that deters crime. - Territorial reinforcement - It is envisaged that the local community will maintain a sense of community ownership over the open space areas, and will gather and enjoy the recreational and visual amenity provided, again deterring opportunities for crime.
+Public ownership of open space areas will be promoted by utilising Council's palette of furniture and other material treatments. - Space management - The open space areas aim to provide for recreational opportunities as well as being attractive spaces that are both well maintained and well used by the community.

-Space management

-The open space areas aim to provide for recreational opportunities as well as being attractive spaces that are both well maintained and well used by the community.